-Jonathan Lanfear, the brother of Dennis Lanfear, our President, Chief Executive Officer and Chairman of our board of directors, has served as a consultant since October 2020.
-During the year ended December 31, 2020, we recorded approximately \$202,087 in fees for services rendered by Jonathan Lanfear.
-Jonathan Lanfear's fees were based on reference to external market practice of similar positions or internal pay equity when compared to the fees paid to consultants performing similar services who were not related to our director, Mr. Lanfear.
+Jonathan Lanfear, the brother of Dennis Lanfear, our President, Chief Executive Officer and Chairman of our Board of Directors, has served as a consultant to Coherus BioSciences, Inc. since October 2020.
+During the year ended December 31, 2021, we recorded approximately \$0.2 million in cash consulting expense for services rendered by Jonathan Lanfear.
+We also granted Jonathan Lanfear fully vested stock options to purchase 65,000 shares of common stock with an exercise price of \$17.60 in February 2021 upon the execution of the Collaboration Agreement with Junshi Biosciences and recognized stock-based compensation expense of \$0.8 million.
+Jonathan Lanfear's fees and option grant were based on reference to external market practice of similar positions or internal pay equity when compared to the fees paid to consultants performing similar services who were not related to our director, Dennis Lanfear.
 Dennis Lanfear plays no personal role in determining his brother's fees.
 Dennis Lanfear does not receive a direct or indirect benefit from his brother's consulting role.